prasannavl/icomponent/packages/icomponent/README.md

    // as desired.
     createRenderer() {
         // The icomponent-lit does the exact same thing conceptually,
-        // just in a more optimized way. return new Renderer(this, () => render(this.view(), this.getRenderRoot()));
+        // just in a slightly more optimized way. return new Renderer(this, () => render(this.view(), this.getRenderRoot()));
     }
 }